maxott/gec_demos_tutorial/gec21_oedl_tutorial/tutorial_2.md

 8. [**defGraph**](http://mytestbed.net/projects/omf6/wiki/OEDLOMF6#defGraph) (line 76-83).
 This commands defines the graphs that will be displayed while the experiment trial is running.
 In this example, we define 1 graph showing the RTT values from the ping applications against time for each resources in our experiment.
 This graph will be drawn using measurements enabled in the previous defGroup blocks.

-# Step 2 - Execute
+# Part 2 - Execute

 - After reviewing this OEDL experiment description, drag-and-drop it from the "Prepare" panel to the "Execute" panel, as described on the [LabWiki introduction page]([http://groups.geni.net/geni/wiki/GEC21Agenda/OEDL/Introduction#Execute)
 - Set the values of the properties res1' to 'res4' to the names of your allocated resources.
 Similarly set the 'Slice' property to your own slice.